vatpac-technology/sops/docs/worldflight/Aerodromes/adelaide.md

     **AD SMC:** "QFA7448, Taxi via F2, A, Hold Short of K"
     **QFA7448:** "Taxi via F2, A, Hold Short of K, QFA7448"
     When QFA7448 is approaching K:
-    **AD SMC:** "QFA7448, Contact Ground 126.550"
+    **AD SMC:** "QFA7448, Contact Ground 121.7"

 ### Pushback Delays
-SMC North will be responsible for delaying aircraft's pushback requests, in order to avoid overloading the taxiways.
+SMC will be responsible for delaying aircraft's pushback requests, in order to avoid overloading the taxiways.

 If there are more than **5** aircraft in the queue at the Holding Point for *any runway*, do not approve any more pushback requests.